 Please walk down to the village and enjoy the vibe of this very remote place.
 I highly recommend visiting Tchu, form Bar Tchu.
 This place will make you feel at home immediately.
 Tchú usually serves one daily menu made by ingredients of the surrounding gardens.
 I also recommend his self-made fruit juices.

 Every other ingredient that doesn’t grow in the fertile valley, he gets it from Ribeira Grande.
-Consequently several days a week, he walks all the way to Ribeira Grande to get the beers and Cokes he serves in his bar.
+Consequently, several days a week, he walks all the way to Ribeira Grande to get the beers and cokes he serves in his bar.
 At (too) cheap prices.
-With a heavy heart, we say goodbye to Tchú and hike back home the same way we came from Ribeira Grande.
+With a heavy heart, I said goodbye to Tchú and hiked back home the same way I came from Ribeira Grande.

-That’s it for DAY 1, I recommend to return to your base and enjoy the Cape Verdean night.
-Why not with a concert at 7Sois7Luas Music Center?
-(Contact Hamilton – email@example.com or +238.911.9978 )
+That’s it for day 1.
+I recommend to return to your base and enjoy the Cape Verdean night.
+Why not with a concert at the 7Sois7Luas Music center?
+(Contact Hamilton – firstname.lastname@example.org or +238.911.9978 )

 Valle Ribeira Grande

 After exploring the Valley Ribeira da Torre, it’s about time to discover the Valley of Ribeira Grande.
-You’ll drive along the stream bed of the river and lush vegetation with fruta do pao (bread fruit), mango, avocados etc.
+You’ll drive along the stream bed of the river and lush vegetation with fruta do pao (breadfruit), mango, avocados, …

 The road will take you to Coculi, one of the major towns of Santo Antao.
-From here we took the road to make a short detour to Chã de Pedras.
-Indeed the long and thin palm trees give the village quite a picturesque entrance.
+From here, I took the road to make a short detour to Chã de Pedras.
+Indeed, the long and thin palm trees give the village quite a picturesque entrance.

-I loved to spot all the banana trees and actually, our guide explained to us that banana leaves were used to drink water and as a plate.
+I loved to spot all the banana trees and actually, my guide explained to me that banana leaves were used to drink water and as a plate.
 There is no other alternative to plates than a banana leaf.

 Boca De Coruja

 The views are getting more spectacular with every mile!
-We went back from Chã de Pedras to Coculi and took the main road again to Boca do Coruja and Boca das Ambas Ribeiras.
-The road took us below a former bridge, Ponte do Canal, which is no longer used.
+I went back from Chã de Pedras to Coculi and took the main road again to Boca do Coruja and Boca das Ambas Ribeiras.
+The road took me below a former bridge, Ponte do Canal, which is no longer used.

 Lunch Time in Forador